shashadwivedi/ML_model/README.md

 4. templates - This folder contains the HTML template to allow user to enter employee detail and displays the predicted employee salary.

 ### Running the project
-1. Ensure that you are in the project home directory.
-Create the machine learning model by running below command -
+1. Create the machine learning model by running below command -
 ```
 python model.py
 ```